TheFacc/TGFF/README.md

 This Telegram bot allows you to forward messages from multiple source chats to multiple destination chats (not strictly channels).
 It is built using Python and the Telethon library.

+Features:
+- **Filtering**: ignore message if it contains some specific word/string.

+To do:
+- Ability to retrieve message history since last run (currently it forwards only messages received while it's running)
+- Make an actual bot to manage its functionality and edit its config on the go

 _**NOTE (important if you didn't know this was possible!)**: technically it's not really a Telegram bot.
 It's kind of a headless bot.
 It runs on your computer and does stuff, but does not link to an actual bot created with BotFather.
 It simply uses your Telegram session, so it behaves as a user.
 This is possible with **[Telethon](https://github.com/LonamiWebs/Telethon)**.
 This is the only way to manage channels like this, since you cannot add a bot to a channel unless you're an admin of the source channel._

 ## Prerequisites